About us

 Objectives

-• Increase international knowledge, awareness and action on maternal mental health, including its pivotal role in child development; the scale of the human and economic costs; and the evidence-based solutions
+Increase global knowledge, awareness, and action on maternal mental health, emphasizing its critical role in child development, the extensive human and economic costs, and evidence-based solutions that work.

-• Encourage and inform the development of national and regional maternal mental health alliances throughout the world
+Support and encourage the formation of national and regional maternal mental health alliances across all regions of the world to build local leadership and collaborative networks.

 Initial GAMMH Activities